 Sexual coercion involving job-related threats or bribes to force unwilling workers to enter into a sexual relationship with the harasser.
 One example of this is when an employer threatens to fire an employee if he/she doesn't agree to sex.
 While often the most damaging, most harassment tends not to be this blatant.

-Then there is gender harassment involving hostile behaviour aimed at undermining workers simply due to their gender.
-This can include denigrating comments, off-colour jokes that are intended to be offensive, mocking, and even violent threats.
+Then there is gender harassment involving hostile behavior aimed at undermining workers simply due to their gender.
+This can include denigrating comments, off-color jokes that are intended to be offensive, mocking, and even violent threats.
 Women expressing strong feminist ideals are often targeted this way.
 While this is the most common form of sexual harassment in the workplace, it is also the least likely to be seen as harassment.

-Employers and employees often expect men to act as masculine as possible and anything that deviates from that is more likely to get them harassed.
+Employers and employees often expect men to act as masculine as possible, and anything that deviates from that is more likely to get them harassed.
 For example, men who take time off to care for their children may experience more gender harassment in the workplace as a result.
 Since women are expected to do most of the actual childcare, men may find their careers affected if they deviate from traditional gender roles.
 Also, men who openly support feminist causes or who are seen as "unmasculine" may get harassed as well.

 Probably the strongest predictor for sexual harassment in a workplace is whether there is widespread tolerance for this kind of treatment.
-Companies that have strong anti-harassment policies in place provide the best protection for men and women who otherwise find they have no choice but to quit their jobs to escape harassment.
-While there are federal and state protections in place, they often involve pursuing a case through the courts and many people simply don't have the resources to see this through.
+Companies that have strong anti-harassment policies in place provide the best protection for men and women, who otherwise find they have no choice but to quit their jobs to escape harassment.
+While there are federal and state protections in place, they often involve pursuing a case through the courts, and many people simply don't have the resources to see this through.
 For people who can't afford to quit, staying silent may be seen as the only option.

 On average, the people in the study reported experiencing at least one form of gender harassment as part of their working lifetime.
-This included things such as having someone associated with their work (whether supervisor, coworker, or workplace visitor) engaging in one of eight gender harassment activities such as "Repeatedly told sexual stories or jokes that were offensive to you,” “Referred to people of your gender in insulting or offensive terms", etc. Also, the men in the study reported experiencing at least one form of sexual advance harassment in the previous year, including activities such as "Touched you in a way that made you feel uncomfortable” or “Implied faster promotions or better treatment if you were sexually cooperative,” etc.
+This included things such as having someone associated with their work (whether supervisor, coworker, or workplace visitor) engaging in one of eight gender harassment activities, such as "Repeatedly told sexual stories or jokes that were offensive to you,” “Referred to people of your gender in insulting or offensive terms," etc. Also, the men in the study reported experiencing at least one form of sexual advance harassment in the previous year, including activities such as "Touched you in a way that made you feel uncomfortable” or “Implied faster promotions or better treatment if you were sexually cooperative,” etc.

 Not surprisingly, sexual harassment, whether in the form of verbal or physical abuse, had a negative effect on job satisfaction and psychological well-being.
-Still, being active in feminist causes can also help protect against the negative effects of this kind of harassment since it can make men feel empowered about their basic rights.
+Still, being active in feminist causes can also help protect against the negative effects of this kind of harassment, since it can make men feel empowered about their basic rights.

-As organizations develop better policies to protect employees from different forms of sexual harassment, it will be important to understand these kind of attitudes and what it can mean for how people relate to each other in the workplace.
+As organizations develop better policies to protect employees from different forms of sexual harassment, it will be important to understand these kind of attitudes and what they can mean for how people relate to each other in the workplace.